digentre/Project-CRV2/README.md

-Certainly!
-Here's the complete document as a single file in markdown format:

-markdown
-Copy code
 # Project-CRV2

 **Project-CRV2** is a chatbot-powered query system for analyzing a dataset of business contacts.
 It leverages OpenAI embeddings, Pinecone for vector similarity search, and a streamlined Python workflow for efficient data querying.